akeneo/pim-api-docs/content/rest-api/overview.md

 ## Fair-usage protection

-Our API is provided to connect Akeneo Serenity and Growth Edition to external systems.
+Our API is provided to connect Akeneo PIM to external systems.

 Our recommendations on maximum usage are:

-- not more than 4 concurrent API calls per PIM Connection
+- a maximum of 4 concurrent API calls per PIM Connection
-- not more than 10 concurrent API calls in total on a PIM instance
+- a maximum of 10 concurrent API calls in total on a PIM instance

 Our PIM Cloud service has currently no rate limit based on API requests per unit of time or per IP.

 However, our platform is protected through a number of preservation mechanisms to avoid impacting the user experience and platform stability in case of over-usage.

 When these protection mechanisms are triggered, we will return an [HTTP status code 429](https://api.akeneo.com/documentation/responses.html#429-error) with a Retry-After header.
-The retry after indicates the delay in seconds you have to wait before your next API request.
+The "Retry-After" property indicates how many seconds you have to wait before your next API request.

-As the author of API integration and REST API consumer, you have to keep in mind that your integration with Akeneo PIM should expect to be throttled and able to handle failures.
+As a REST API consumer, you have to keep in mind that your integration with Akeneo PIM should anticipate this throttling and should be able to handle failures.

 This API protection is typically triggered above 100 API requests per second per PIM instance, but it depends as well on the duration of the over-usage.